tabordasolutions/nics-docker/README.md

 1. Each of the web application projects built and packaged on the local filesystem
 1. OpenAM web application and policy agent downloaded and in correct place in `nics-openam` and `nics-www` projects
 1. Apache configuration copied and updated with correct hostnames in `nics-www` project
+1. NICS-Web application configured as per instructions in `nics-web`, with files in config directory
+1. EM-API application configured as per instructions in `nics-emapi` project, with files in config and tomcat-config directory
 1. [Docker Compose] (1.9.0)
 1. [Docker] host with at least 10 GB available :ram: and 2 GB available disk space; [Docker] may be local to the machine used for [Docker Compose] or may be running on a remote host